kashansunday/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This applies to coding as much as it does to art or science.
 Strive to write clear, concise code that's easy to read, understand, and maintain.
 Avoid unnecessary complexity and over-engineering.
 A well-designed system with simplicity at its core often leads to more robust, scalable, and bug-free software."

 In essence, today's programming wisdom emphasizes the importance of writing simple, elegant code rather than convoluted and complex solutions.
 It encourages programmers to think critically about each line they write and consider the long-term implications of their design choices on maintainability and scalability.

+# 2024-01-31
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online communities and forums.
+By constantly updating your knowledge and skills, you will become a more valuable asset to your team or company.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back and analyze the issue, breaking it down into smaller, more manageable tasks.
+Use logical thinking and creativity to come up with innovative solutions.
+Practice debugging and testing your code, ensuring that it functions as intended.
+Finally, don't be afraid to ask for help or advice from your peers or online resources.
+Learning from others' experiences and knowledge can greatly improve your own skills and understanding.